In this post, you’re going to learn everything you need to know about distance learning.

 We understand that teaching online can be intimidating.
 And we’ve helped thousands of professors across the country easily create video content for more effective courses.

 You don’t have to learn complicated video creation tools or workflows.
-Relay makes it easy, fast, and effective.
+Knowmia makes it easy, fast, and effective.

-Whether you need to create a welcome video, record a presentation, or capture an entire lecture, Relay makes it simple to engage your students with video.
+Whether you need to create a welcome video, record a presentation, or capture an entire lecture, Knowmia makes it simple to engage your students with video.

 If you want more resources, get our free checklist on creating effective videos for online and blended courses.